 The tax rate, under the said system, increases proportionately with the gradual increase of individual AV of the property and is calculated using a somewhat complex formula.
 It varies from 11% to 40%.
 However for ordinary flats the rate of tax of individual flat depends on cumulative AV of all flats in the premises.
 There is also provision of 50% commercial surcharge if the property is being used for commercial activities.

-Issues with the current system:
+Issues with the ARV system:

-It becomes difficult to establish reasonable rent for various types of properties since it is subjective in nature and often varies from person
+It becomes difficult to establish reasonable rent for various types of properties since it is subjective in nature and often varies from

 Unit Area Assessment (UAA) system of property taxation :

-The entire city is divided into 293 blocks and these blocks are classified into seven categories (A to G) on the basis of market value, infrastructure, facilities etc. corresponding to each category, (viz.
-A,B,C,D,E,F,G) an Annual value / sqft. ie Base Unit Area Value (BUAV) is assigned, category 'A' having the highest BUAV while 'G' having the lowest BUAV.
+The entire city is divided into 293 blocks and these blocks are classified into seven categories (A to G) on the basis of market value, infrastructure, facilities etc. Corresponding to each category, (viz.
+A,B,C,D,E,F,G) an Annual value / sq.ft. i.e. Base Unit Area Value (BUAV) is assigned, category 'A' having the highest BUAV while 'G' having the lowest BUAV.
 It ensures equity at the macro level of the properties lying within the same block or similar category block.

-Similarly, all recognized RR colonies including settlements under Govt. notified EWS and BSUP Schemes have been categorized as 'E' irrespective of their geographical situation under any block or category unless it belongs to a block whose category is lower than that of 'E'.
+Similarly, all recognized RR colonies including settlements under Govt. notified EWS and BSUP Schemes have been categorized as 'E' irrespective of their geographical situation under any block or category unless these belong to a block whose category is lower than that of 'E'.

 To account for the wide heterogeneity among properties within a block, Multiplicative Factors (MFs) are introduced.
-MFs would account for variations in terms of size, purpose of use, age of the property, location of the property within the block, nature of occupancy and type of structure, which would be clearly notified and used to increase or decrease Base Unit Area Values of different properties as applicable or to keep it same.
+MFs would account for variations in terms of purpose of use, age of the property, location of the property within the block, nature of occupancy and type of structure, which are clearly notified and used to increase or decrease Base Unit Area Values of different properties as applicable or to keep it same.